WLQY

 WLQY (1320 kHz) is a commercial AM radio station licensed to Hollywood, Florida, and serving Greater Miami.
 The station has a Haitian Creole music and information radio format and is owned by Entravision Holdings, LLC.
 The studios and offices are on NE 125th Street in North Miami.

 Technical

 WLQY broadcasts with 5,000 watts, using a directional antenna at all times.
 By day it employs a two-tower array and at night a four-tower array is used.
 The transmitter is off Sheridan Street in Hollywood.

 History

+The station signed-on the air as WHWD on August 7, 1953.

 "The Million Dollar Sound of WGMA" began in the mid-1960s as a middle of the road station.
 It was a daytimer, required to go off the air at night, and broadcast with only 1,000 watts.
 Artists included Frank Sinatra, Nat King Cole, Barbra Streisand and Dean Martin.